-Aged in French barrels, the Ripassa is mostly Corvina, with a small amount of both Sangiovese and Rodinella.
-It comes across as a deft balance of Belgian chocolate and espresso beans, with a velvety texture and a rich infusion of black berries, and just a touch of rustic charisma.
-Full bodied and decadent: a very sexy bottle of wine.
+Aged in French barrels, the Ripassa is mostly Corvina, with a small amount of Sangiovese and Rondinella.
+It comes across as a deft balance of Belgian chocolate and espresso beans, with a velvety texture and a rich infusion of blackberries and just a touch of rustic charisma.
+Full-bodied and decadent: a very sexy bottle of wine.
+More Italian wine reviews.